MojoliciousDotIO/mojolicious.io/blog/2018/12/13/taking-on-roles/index.markdown

 			}
 		}

-I apply my new functionality by using `with_roles`.
-Since I used the naming convention, I can leave off most of the package name and use the last part of it preceded by a plus sign:
+I apply my new functionality by using `with_roles` on the class I want to affect.
+Since I used the naming convention by prefixing it with the target class (`Mojo::File`), then `::Role::`, then the short name I want.
+When I apply this, I can leave off most of the package name and use the short name preceded by a plus sign:

 	my $file_class = Mojo::File->with_roles( '+rebase' );

-Alternately I could have typed out the full package name, which I would have to do if I didn't follow the naming convention:
+Alternately I could have typed out the full package name:

 	my $file_class = Mojo::File->with_roles(
 		'Mojo::File::Role::rebase' );

+I'd need to use this if I didn't follow the naming convention:

+	my $file_class = Mojo::File->with_roles(
+		'I::Totally::Rejected::The::Convention::rebase' );

 The `$file_class` is a string with the new class name.
 Behind that class there is some multiple inheritance magic that you'll be much happier ignoring.
-You don't need to use a bareword class name to call class methods.
-A string works just as well.
+I don't need to use a bareword class name to call class methods; a string in a scalar variable works just as well.
 Now I can use my `rebase`:

 	say $file_class
 		->new( '/Users/brian/bin/interesting.txt' )
 		->rebase( '/usr/local/bin/' );

+That's much cleaner than what I was doing before and I like how this flows.
 This doesn't solve the problem of `Mojo::File` objects that I get from other Mojolicious operations, but this is good enough the simple programs that I'm writing.

 I can go further.
 Any methods I add to my role become part of the class.
 I often want to get the digests of files and although [Mojo::Util](https://mojolicious.org/perldoc/Mojo/File) makes that easier with some convenience functions, I want even more convenience.
 I add a couple of methods to my role to do the slurping for me: